- In the generational wealth space, families face unique opportunities and challenges related to the vulnerability of wealth.

 - The burden Sue feels as she tries to carry out the wishes of her deceased husband, some of which she doesn't agree with

-- The open conflict between 3 brothers because their father decided to treat each of the grandchildren differently without any communication with his sons or their wives
+- The open conflict between 3 brothers because their father decided to treat each of the grandchildren differently without any communication with his sons or their partners

-- The rejection Sandra experienced when her husband’s parents tried to protect their money from her so they can "keep it in the bloodline"
+- The rejection Sandra experienced when her in-laws decided to "protect" their money from her so they can "keep it in the bloodline"

 - The isolation Camille feels because she is hesitant to talk about her wealth vulnerabilities with other people

-These vulnerabilities tap into the core of who we are as human beings: our identity, our drive for accomplishment, our need for safety and security, our fears and wishes, our feelings about aging, our joys, and our beliefs about togetherness.
-They also press into how we handle conflict, how we view multi-generational relationships, and how we intend to guide our family's development.
+These vulnerabilities tap into the core of who we are as human beings: Our identity, our drive for accomplishment, our need for safety and security, our fears and wishes, our feelings about aging, our joys, and our beliefs about togetherness.
+And they press into how we handle conflict, how we view multi-generational relationships, and how we intend to guide our family's development.